haslamdb/humann3_tools/README.md

 ### Step 1: Set up bioBakery3 environment

-**IMPORTANT**: HUMAnN3 Tools requires the bioBakery3 conda environment, which includes properly configured HUMAnN3, KneadData, and other dependencies.
-You must activate this environment before using HUMAnN3 Tools.
+**IMPORTANT**: humann3-tools, humann3-kneaddata, and humann3-humann3 tools require an installation of the bioBakery3 workflow and is most conveniently installed using conda.
+After installation and configuration of humann dependencies and databases, the conda environement will include properly configured HUMAnN3, KneadData, and other dependencies.
+You must activate this environment before using these tools.

 ```bash
 # Install bioBakery3 environment (if not already installed)